tmolitor002/tax-brackets/Federal/README.md

  * **`tax_status.py`:** Method used to validate and standardized filing status.
  * **`tax_year.py`:** Method used to validate tax year.
 When combined with `tax_status.py`, will minimize the tax brackets returned.

+Note that this is just a rough calculationg of your federal income taxes, and does not take many common situations into account.
+You're actual tax liability may be significantly different depending on your situation, and you shouldn't trust random guy who updates a .csv file once a year to check your returns for you.

 ~~2. **Tax Brackets.yxmc:** An Alteryx Macro that will pull `IncomeTaxBrackets.csv` from Github and perform minor data transformation to prepare the output for use.~~

 ~~3. **FederalIncome Tax Brackets Example.yxzp:** A packaged Alteryx file with three examples on how the macro can be utilized.
 Further insturction is also included.~~